simao-ferreira/dotfiles/i3/info/APPEARANCE.md

 `exec -no-startup-id caffeine`.

 This also adds an icon to the bar, where is possible to switch it on/off when needed.
 Default is off.

+The existence of the tray icon is specific to the [caffeine-ng](https://github.com/caffeine-ng/caffeine-ng) package, that is a split from the original one, mainly because of this.

 ### Login manager
 The login manager is LightDM, the configuration for the greeter (login screen manager) is set at `/etc/lightdm/slick-greeter.conf`